 The Desk Pro, Desk Mini, DX70, or DX80 scans for devices.
 When it discovers the Bluetooth headset, the headset shows up in the device list.
 Select your headset from the list and the pairing begins.
 It may take a few seconds for the pairing to complete.

 When the pairing is completed, your headset is listed as connected.

 Switch Between Devices

-You can switch between the speaker on the Desk Pro, DX70, or DX80, and the devices that are connected through Bluetooth or USB.
+You can switch between the speaker on the Desk device, and the devices that are connected through Bluetooth or USB.
 Select the icon in the status bar on the upper right corner of the touch interface, and choose from the available devices.
-The icon on the status bar depends on which output your Desk Pro, DX70, or DX80 is currently using.
+The icon on the status bar depends on which output your Desk device is currently using.